niccolo-bucciantini/XNS4.0/documentation/source/intro.md

 You can download it via Github at (<a href="https://github.com/niccolo-bucciantini/XNS4.0">link</a>)

+You can download the pdf of the guide from Github at (<a href="https://github.com/niccolo-bucciantini/XNS4.0/blob/main/documentation/build/latex/xns.pdf">link</a>)

 This guide is based on the following papers, where the equations describing the approach for magnetized and rotating models are fully presented:

 - Bucciantini N., & Del Zanna L., 2011, A&A, 528, A101 (<a href="https://www.aanda.org/articles/aa/abs/2011/04/aa15945-10/aa15945-10.html">link</a>).